Marketing analytics & reporting

 Cons:

-• No master templates: Changes must be made one widget or dashboard at a time.
+• No master templates: edits don't cascade across clients - every change is made one dashboard at a time.

 Pricing